Predictors of Upward Mobility for Fresno, California

 Educational achievement: English language arts

-Source: California Assessment of Student Performance and Progress (CAASPP) Smarter Balanced Assessments for students grades 3 - 11 (all available).
-The charts show the percentage of students who met or exceeded standards.
-Data collected from years 2015 - 2023 and accessed via the California Department of Education website.
+Source: School Year 2022-2023: California Assessment of Student Performance and Progress (CAASPP) Smarter Balanced Assessments for students grades 3 - 11 (all available).
+Data collected via the California Department of Education website.

 “AIAN” stands for “American Indians and Alaska Natives.”
 “NHPI” stands for “Native Hawaiians and Pacific Islanders.”